tgrrr/data-science/multivariate/1assignment--multivariate/1assignment--multivariate.md

 - The covariance matrix has 144 degrees of freedom.
 - TEMP[deg C] highest **positive** covariance correlation is with SLCA[umol/l] of `0.565673060`

+### Potential issues arising from the dataset

+- Covariance of Temperature with Silicate (SLCA) of -0.5656~ and covariance with Salinity -0.557~ are close, demonstrate that the Silicate and Salinity variables may not have bivariate independence.
+- Unknown if data was not tested for normality, homoscedasticity
+- Possible errors with measuring temperature and variables across locations

 <a name="iceland"></a>
 [iceland.csv]: ICES Dataset on Ocean Hydrography.
 The International Council for the Exploration of the Sea, Copenhagen.
 2014

-TODO:
-- Potential issues arising from the dataset